NikolaNikolov93/Portfolio/nikola-portfolio/README.md

 Nikola's Portfolio

-Portfolio website built in React
+1.Portfolio website built in React

 This is a website built to showcase my technical skills, web design skills.

-Technologies used:
+2.Technologies used:
 HTML5
 CSS3
 JavaScript (ES6)